winzcom/yaml2json/README.md

 # yaml2json
-This is just for practice.
+This is just for practise.

 What still to do
 deal with list(array without values)